Pool Hayes Academy: Specialist status

 In September 2006, Pool Hayes was designated a Specialist Status as an Arts College which brought an increase in resources to support Drama, Music Technology and Creative Technology.
 This Specialist Status also carries with it the challenge of raising standards in those subjects throughout the school.

 Academisation

-Previously administered by Walsall Metropolitan Borough Council, in February 2016 Pool Hayes Arts and Community School was converted to academy status, and was renamed Pool Hayes Academy.
+Pool Hayes Arts and Community School, previously administered by Walsall Metropolitan Borough Council, was converted to academy status in February 2016 and was renamed Pool Hayes Academy.
 The school is now part of the Academy Transformation Trust, but continues to coordinate with Walsall Metropolitan Borough Council for admissions.